Asnegha/23M2160_AIC/Q2/Readme.md

 These evaluation results is stored in separate csv file for reference.

+**Observation**
+1. Best model hallucinated the response for 3/10 questions.
+But the hallucination is not very drastic.
+2. Model accepts if it does not find the relevant answer to the question.

 ### About two version of file in repository:

 Two main RAG application blocks: